MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_gpio_enable_interrupt_parameters.md

 # _GPIO_ENABLE_INTERRUPT_PARAMETERS structure

 ## -description

-The <b>GPIO_ENABLE_INTERRUPT_PARAMETERS</b> structure specifies a general-purpose I/O (GPIO) pin and describes the interrupt attributes of this pin.
+The **GPIO_ENABLE_INTERRUPT_PARAMETERS** structure specifies a general-purpose I/O (GPIO) pin and describes the interrupt attributes of this pin.

 ## -struct-fields

 ### -field BankId

 The identifier for the bank that contains the GPIO pin.
-If M is the number of banks in the GPIO controller, <b>BankId</b> is an integer in the range 0 to M–1.
-The GPIO framework extension (GpioClx) previously obtained the number of banks in the controller from the <a href="/windows-hardware/drivers/ddi/gpioclx/nc-gpioclx-gpio_client_query_controller_basic_information">CLIENT_QueryControllerBasicInformation</a> event callback function.
-For more information, see Remarks in <a href="/windows-hardware/drivers/ddi/gpioclx/ns-gpioclx-_client_controller_basic_information">CLIENT_CONTROLLER_BASIC_INFORMATION</a>.
+If M is the number of banks in the GPIO controller, **BankId** is an integer in the range 0 to M–1.
+The GPIO framework extension (GpioClx) previously obtained the number of banks in the controller from the [CLIENT_QueryControllerBasicInformation](/windows-hardware/drivers/ddi/gpioclx/nc-gpioclx-gpio_client_query_controller_basic_information) event callback function.
+For more information, see Remarks in [CLIENT_CONTROLLER_BASIC_INFORMATION](/windows-hardware/drivers/ddi/gpioclx/ns-gpioclx-_client_controller_basic_information).

 ### -field PinNumber

 The bank-relative pin number.
-If N is the number pins in this bank, <i>PinNumber</i> is an integer in the range 0 to N–1.
-GpioClx previously obtained the number of pins in each bank from the <i>CLIENT_QueryControllerBasicInformation</i> event callback function.
-For more information, see the description of the <b>NumberOfPinsPerBank</b> member in <a href="/windows-hardware/drivers/ddi/gpioclx/ns-gpioclx-_client_controller_basic_information">CLIENT_CONTROLLER_BASIC_INFORMATION</a>.
+If N is the number pins in this bank, *PinNumber* is an integer in the range 0 to N–1.
+GpioClx previously obtained the number of pins in each bank from the *CLIENT_QueryControllerBasicInformation* event callback function.
+For more information, see the description of the **NumberOfPinsPerBank** member in [CLIENT_CONTROLLER_BASIC_INFORMATION](/windows-hardware/drivers/ddi/gpioclx/ns-gpioclx-_client_controller_basic_information).

 ### -field Flags